netscaler/cloud-native-getting-started/gcp/anthos/waf/PERSONA_DEVELOPER.md

 Deploying applications into a Citrix Integrated Google Anthos Platform allows me, the developer, to set specific network configurations as simple annotations within my kubernetes manifests.
 I don't need to learn an additional platform or tool, and this configuration will be applied in accordance with any constraints set out by the platform, network, and security teams.
 This allows my application to get to market faster with less internal meetings, approvals, or change requests.

-My platform and security teams have required that I protect my application using Citrix WAF capabilities, but as the developer, I am responsible for ensuring that the WAF configuration is appropriate for my application.
-Luckily Citrix provides a Kubernets Custom Resource that I can use to define the right WAF policy without needing to engage with other teams, and still be compliant with my platform and securty teams requirements.
+My platform and security teams have requested that I protect my application using Citrix WAF capabilities, but as the developer, I am responsible for ensuring that the WAF configuration is appropriate for my application.
+Luckily Citrix provides a Kubernetes Custom Resource that I can use to define the right WAF policy without needing to engage with other teams, and still be compliant with my platform and security teams requirements.

 ## The How